 And so thank you for that.

-I think they abuse power.
+I think they abused power.

-I I think that's right.
+I think that's right.

 There absolutely is.

-It was when he came out his congressional testimony and said that he had anonymously leaked an official bureau file.
+It was when he came out in his congressional testimony and said that he had anonymously leaked an official bureau file.

-Absolutely don't do that.
+We don't do that.

-And it it was this is what but this I know I've been around law enforcement people my whole life.
+I've been around law enforcement people my whole life.

-I mean, it's salt of the earth people.
+I mean, it's salt of the earth, people.

-Uh you're a real outspoken hero.
+You're a real outspoken hero.

 Mark Morgan, thank you for being with us.